-The Festival organisers do everything in their power to improve conditions and are particularly attentive to the problems festivalgoers may have in procuring tickets, as well as to suggestions and comments that they receive.
+The Festival organisers are particularly attentive to the problems festivalgoers may have in procuring tickets, as well as to suggestions and comments that they receive.
+The do all they can to reduce the problems and issues related to the secondary market.
 This section is dedicated to clarifying certain points linked to ticket sales at Paléo and to providing a few answers to questions about the black market.

 What does Paléo do to fight against the black market?

 Unfortunately, the black market is not illegal in Switzerland.
 In other words, there is no legal basis for fighting it.
 Paléo has already tried negotiating with the main ticket auction sites with a view to having the most exorbitant offers withdrawn.
 However, the latter refused to discuss the matter.
 The Festival recommends, above all, not to give in to the black market.
 Whether it is being operated near the Festival site or via the web, the only way of reducing the impact of the black market is to dissuade the touts and their potential buyers by various means.